ipazc/vrpwrp/README.rst

 Face detection
 ===============
 Face detection allows you to retrieve the location of faces inside images in the form of bounding boxes (left, top, width, height).
+The algorihm is a deep-learning based algorithm, composed by a cascade of Convolutional Neural Networks.
+It is based on the paper *Zhang et al. (2016)* [ZHANG2016]_.

 A simple example for retrieving the bounding boxes of faces from an image: